The 3 Most Dangerous Dogs to Have Around Your Infant or Toddler

 The same methods apply for a dog that has health issues.
 They are already uncomfortable, and the pain could cause their tolerance level and bite threshold to lower.
 Something as simple as an ear infection could have the dog respond with a nip if being pet by a child in that area.
 Be cautious and give the dog the appropriate space to avoid any situations until you resolve the health issue.
 You will have to create a management plan if it is a more permanent health issue like bad hips or chronic allergies.

-I truly believe that all kids should be raised with dogs because my adventures with dogs are some of the best memories I have.
-It is our job for those memories to be positive, not for our kids to grow up fearing dogs because the family pet bit them!
+I genuinely believe that all kids should be raised with dogs because my adventures with dogs are some of the best memories I have.
+It is our job for those memories to be positive, not for our kids to grow up fearing dogs because the family pet bit them.
 It’s also not fair for a dog to be terrorized by your kids as they age.
-Having a healthy relationship between dogs and babies is the most amazing gift you can give both your dog and kids.
+Having a healthy relationship between dogs and babies is the most amazing gift you can give your dog and kids.

 Delise, K. (2002).
 Fatal dog attacks: the stories behind the statistics.
 Manorville, NY: Anubis Press.